TheYargonaut/lucre/README.md

 - choose color for each group
 - date windowing
 - see partition on log (with chosen colors and other)
+- bar graphs

+## Misc TODO
+- separate chart widget (with draw from groups/partition)

 ## Potential Features

 - multiple panels (with separate date restrictions, for time period comparison)
-- bar graph (sync height across panels?)
+- sync bar-graph height across panels

+- stacked bar graphs
 - Fill stack, label totals (include reset button)
 - keep state on close, recover on open
 - reorder groups